Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Filtering_in_frequency_domain/README.md

 <img src="./Images/high_level.png" width="600">

-The input stream is partitioned into overlapping blocks of size NFTT, with an overlap of NumLen samples.
-NFFT is the FFT length and NumLen is the length of the FIR filter.
-The FFT of each block of input samples is computed and multiplied with the FFT of length NFFT of the FIR numerator.
-The inverse fast Fourier transform (IFFT) of the result is performed, and the last NFFT – NumLen samples are streamed the output.
-The remaining samples are discarded.
+The input stream is divided into overlapping segments of size NFFT, where each segment has an overlap of NumLen samples.
+NFFT represents the length of the FFT, while NumLen is the length of the FIR filter.
+To process each segment, the FFT of the segment is multiplied by the FFT of the FIR numerator, both of length NFFT.
+The resulting product undergoes an inverse fast Fourier transform (IFFT), and the last NFFT – NumLen samples are directed to the output.
+Any remaining samples are discarded.

-In this example the FFT length is 128 and the filter length is 32.
+For this specific implementation, NFFT is 128, and the filter length is 32.
+The input is provided in 96-sample frames, where the sum of the input frame size and the filter size equals the FFT length.

-The time domain and the filter domain coefficients for this example are calculated in the MATLAB script, _test_tap32_fft128.m_.
+To obtain the coefficients for the time domain and filter domain for this implementation, we use the MATLAB script called test_tap32_fft128.m.

 ## The Design

 ![](./Images/design.png)

-This design uses the Class Import block to import the Overlap-Save and applying the frequency domain coefficients.
-The class declaration for the Overlap-Save is shown below:
+This design uses the _AIE Kenrel_ block to import the Overlap-Save kernel and uses the _ AIE Class Kernel_ block to import the kernel that applies the freqency domain coefficinets.

+The definition of the Overlap-Save is shown below:

 ```
-class OverlapSave {
-    private:
-    alignas(32) cint16 overlap_state [TAP_NUM];

-    public:
-    void overlap_save(adf::input_buffer<cint16,adf::extents<WIN_SIZE> > & restrict win_i,
+void __attribute__ ((noinline)) overlap_save( adf::input_buffer<cint16,adf::extents<WIN_SIZE>, adf::margin<TAP_NUM> > & restrict win_i,
-                      adf::output_buffer<cint16,adf::extents<FFT_SIZE> > & restrict win_o);
+                                              adf::output_buffer<cint16,adf::extents<FFT_SIZE> > & restrict win_o )

-    static void registerKernelClass()
 {
-        REGISTER_FUNCTION(OverlapSave::overlap_save);
-    };
-};
+  auto win_ot = aie::begin_vector<8>( win_o );
+  auto win_it = aie::begin_vector<8>( win_i );

+  // Loop over input window, copy to output window:
+  for ( unsigned int ll=0; ll < (WIN_SIZE + TAP_NUM) / 8; ll++)
+    chess_loop_range(4,)
+    chess_prepare_for_pipelining
+  {
+    aie::vector<cint16, 8> w = *win_it++;
+    *win_ot++ = w;
+  }
+}
 ```

-Note that the Class is using a state array variable which is the same size as the filter length.
+Note that this kernel is using an input buffer with the size of WIN_SIZE = 96 and a margin of TAP_NUM = 32.

 The image below depicts how the Overlap-save algorithm processes input data to generate output blocks of 128 samples each: